Marc-Pk/ProcrastiScan/README.md

 5. Click "Start Server" and press the below button.

 ### Step 3: Download the browser extension
-You can get it [here](https://addons.mozilla.org/en-US/firefox/addon/procrastiscan/) for Firefox (fully supported) or [here](https://chromewebstore.google.com/detail/procrastiscan/pjieainhjbcopkledhjjlnajfelblpnp) for Chrome and other browsers.
+You can get it [here](https://addons.mozilla.org/en-US/firefox/addon/procrastiscan/) for Firefox or [here](https://chromewebstore.google.com/detail/procrastiscan/pjieainhjbcopkledhjjlnajfelblpnp) for Chrome and other browsers.
 After installation, you will be guided through the setup process.

 **If you restart your computer at any point instead of waking it up from sleep, you will need to restart both servers.**